fairandsmart/right-consent/_docs/101-getting-started-with-right-consents-guide.md

 - Validity: 6 Months
 - Confirmation Method: None

-<i class="fa fa-info-circle"></i> For specific documentation about Content Context please refere to the dedicated guide: [Consent Context Guide](https://right-consents.fairandsmart.io/docs/consent-context-guide)
+<i class="fa fa-info-circle"></i> For specific documentation about Content Context please refere to the dedicated guide: {% link _docs/201-consent-context-doc.md %}
 {: .notice--info}

 Now you can click on the 'Get API Call Url' to test an HTML version of the form for the provided enduser and follow the consent collect workflow according to the configured design.